All Episodes

 They were trying to destroy his comeback.

-Weaponization, I would argue, was putting cinder blocks on the scale of Donald Trump's chances to win an election.
+Weaponization, I would argue, was putting cinderblocks on the scale of Donald Trump's chances to win an election.

-And in this last cycle, I believe uh the pre-bunking of Hunter's laptop was a way to try to stop Trump in 2020.
+And in this last cycle, I believe the pre-bunking of Hunter's laptop was a way to try to stop Trump in 2020.

-Uh, have we had deep state operatives trying to impact presidential elections in the last three cycles?
+Have we had deep state operatives trying to impact presidential elections in the last three cycles?

-Absolutely we have.
+Absolutely, we have.

 We've had folks that are within the military.

-The good news is the American people saw right through those 91 indictments, saw right through what was actually happening politically, and as the information continues to come out, uh, as it says in Scripture, those things that are whispered in the secret place will be shouted from the house tops as the information comes out and the truth is exposed on it.
+And as the information continues to come out, as it says in scripture, those things that are whispered in the secret place will be shouted from the housetops as the information comes out and the truth is exposed on it.

 Literally, they were selling out democracy and creating autocracy while they're chanting save democracy.

-Well said Senator Langford of Oklahoma, appreciate your time, Senator.
+Well said, Senator Langford of Oklahoma, appreciate your time, Senator.

 Keep up the good work.

-All right, so this is what we know.
+So this is what we know.

 It's not a whole lot now.

-Uh we believe it probably has to do with the mortgage issue that we've covered fairly extensively here on this program and whether or not Oh, it is.
+we did learn earlier in the day that lindsey halligan in the eastern district of virginia went in to a grand jury on the issue of latisha james uh we believe it probably has to do with the mortgage issue that we've covered fairly extensively here on this program and whether or not oh it is Okay.

-And, you know, how does somebody run on a platform of get Trump at the way she did?
+And, you know, how does somebody run on a platform of get Trump the way she did?

-Anyway, Fox News legal analyst, our friend Greg Jarrett is with us now.
+Anyway, Fox News legal analyst, our friend Greg Jarrett, is with us now.

-Um this is big news.
+This is big news.

-And uh, you know, she and Adam Schiff seem to have similar problems, don't they?
+And, you know, she and Adam Schiff seem to have similar problems, don't they?

 Yeah, they absolutely do.